Senior Executive ConsultantSend an email

 Mr. Halterman co-authored Defense Sense: The Search for a Rationale Military Policy (Ballinger Pub Co., 1983); Lying Down with the Lions: A Public Life from the Streets of Oakland to the Halls of Power (Beacon Press, 2000); and, “The Fog of War(Powers)” (37 Stanford Int’l Law Journal 197, 2001).
 He is a member of the United States Supreme Court bar and of the bars of the Circuit Court of Appeals for the District of Columbia, the U.S. District Court for the Northern District of California, and the Supreme Court of the State of California.
 He maintains his status as an active member of the California Bar.

 Mr. Halterman received his BA in political science from the University of California, Berkeley.
-He received his JD from the University of California, Berkeley’s Boalt Hall School of Law.
+He received his JD from the University of California, Berkeley’s Boalt Hall School of Law (Berkeley Law).
 While in law school, he served a legal internship at the International Commission of Jurists in Geneva, Switzerland and was a member of the Law School’s Moot Court Board.